sonja-soennichsen/xandria_backend/README.md

 CREATE INDEX user_index FOR (n:User) ON (n.name)
 ```

-- Resource by name of tag-relationship, url and headline
+- Resource by name of tag-relationship, url and headline, description

 ```sql
 # Query